-Diabetes-related foot ulcer (DFU): see IWGDF definitions and criteria document (46).
+Diabetes-related foot ulcer (DFU): see IWGDF definitions and criteria document.
+46

-DFU healing: defined as number or percentage of healed DFUs by a fixed time (e.g. % of DFUs healed after 12 weeks of intervention), or time-to-healing a DFU.
+DFU healing: defined as number or percentage of healed DFUs by a fixed time (eg, % of DFUs healed in 12 wk of intervention) or time-to-healing a DFU.

-Extra-depth footwear: Footwear constructed with additional depth and volume in order to accommodate deformity such as claw/hammer toes and/or to allow for space for a thick insole.
-Usually a minimum of 5 millimetres (\sim 3/16") depth is added compared to off-the-shelf footwear.
+Extra-depth footwear: Prefabricated footwear constructed with additional depth and volume in order to accommodate deformity such as claw/hammer toes and/or to allow for space for a thick insole.
+Usually a minimum of 5 millimetres (~3/16") depth is added compared with off-the-shelf footwear.
 Even greater depth is sometimes provided in footwear that is referred to as double depth or super extra-depth.

-Footwear: defined broadly as any shoe-gear and including insoles.
+Footwear: defined broadly as any shoe gear and including insoles.

-Forefoot offloading shoe: prefabricated shoe especially designed for relieving forefoot locations on the foot.
-The footwear has a specific shape with a wedge design and the outsole portion missing in the forefoot.
+Forefoot offloading shoe: prefabricated shoe especially designed for relieving forefoot locations.
+The footwear has a specific shape with a wedge design raising the forefoot above the rearfoot, a rocker outsole, and minimal support of the forefoot.
 These shoes are usually worn unilaterally.

-Half-shoe: prefabricated shoe designed to offload the forefoot.
+Half shoe: prefabricated shoe designed to offload the forefoot.
 The anterior part of the shoe is cut out, leaving the heel and the midfoot as the only weight-bearing surfaces.

-Healed DFU: see IWGDF definitions and criteria document (46).
+Healed DFU: see IWGDF definitions and criteria document.
+46